kdheepak/kdheepak.github.io/content/23-technical_writing.md

 There are packages like *TikZ* that allow you to create high resolution print quality detailed diagrams.

 However, \LaTeX does come with a penalty.
-There is a barrier to entry which one must overcome in order to begin using \LaTeX Unlike Word, you have to know which commands are used for what markup functionality, not only to know when to use them, but also when not to use them.
+There is a barrier to entry which one must overcome in order to begin using \LaTeX.
+Unlike Word, you have to know which commands are used for what markup functionality, not only to know when to use them, but also when not to use them.

 Personally, I found learning how to use \LaTeX extremely useful, and I didn't think it was difficult.
 Solutions to my initial problems were only a quick Google search away.
-Tables were frustrating at first, but you get the hang of them.
+Tables were frustrating at first, but you get the hang of them over time.
-Equations are a joy to type in \LaTeX
+Equations are a joy to type in \LaTeX.
 And the final product looks great!

 That said, the markup language is a bit too heavy for notetaking, and not particularly readable.